Hassanalihazaraa/workshop/README.md

        }
 ```

-Now inside this method create new HttClient variables
+Now inside this method create new HttpClient variables in order to be able to send and receive http requests and printing it out.

 ```
    public void fetchUrlData() {
-        // Here we are creating a new http client in order to be able to send and recieve http requests.
         HttpClient client = HttpClient.newHttpClient();
-        //
         HttpRequest request = HttpRequest.newBuilder()
                 .uri(URI.create(CORONA_VIRUS_DATA_URL))
                 .build();
         HttpResponse<String> httpResponse = client.send(request, HttpResponse.BodyHandlers.ofString());
+        System.out.println(httpResponse.body());
        }
 ```

+After pasting this code you will see that there are a lot of red errors in your but don't worry you have only hover over those red errors and import it.
+Now click on the run button on top right.
+If you want to use shortcut press ctrl+F5 or shift+F10.
+It will start your server and your Run window will pop up.
+You will see that nothing is printing on the console.
+You are thinking why is that, I have written everything correct but nothing prints.
+Well, welcome to the world of magic :P I mean spring Boot.
+Let me explain here.
+In order to spring boot know that your CoronaVirusService class is a service class,
+you have to write this annotation **@Service** above the CoronaVirusService class and **@PostConstruct** above the fetchUrlData method.